ganders3/jmt/README.md

 # Job Match Tool

-Welcome.
-This tool is intended to save you time by matching jobs to recruits.
-It only requires two files: the Q&W file from AFRISS, and the Open Jobs file from TTMS.
-It will only match recruits to jobs which they are available to fill based on their EAD preferences, and which they have listed on their preferences.
-Because this website runs a lightweight algorithm, it works entirely on your local computer and does not upload or download any data.
-In other words, there is no concern over PII.
+## Description
+This is a tool for recruiters to macth their recruits to open jobs.
+It performs matching to jobs for recruits who (1) have the jobs listed in their preferences, and (2) are available during the job's EAD date.

+The program requires a Q&W file from AFRISS and an Open Jobs file from TTMS.

+## Planned improvements
+* Add bar charts showing the proportion of jobs/people matched and unmatched.
+Use D3 or base JS
+* Improve the parse files function
+* Improve the parse files function to work on Linux (unnecessary in all likelihood, but for completeness)
+* Make the file upload section more user-friendly and intuitive